Annexation: Sikkim

-Western New Guinea
+Indonesian annexation of Western New Guinea

-Following a controversial plebiscite in 1969, Western New Guinea or West Papua was annexed by Indonesia.
+Western New Guinea officially became part of Indonesia through the Act of Free Choice in 1969, supervised by the UN.
+Based on the New York Agreement (1962) between Indonesia and the Netherlands, the UN held the Act of Free Choice to determine whether Western New Guinea would join Indonesia or not.
+Through a deliberation of representatives, the majority voted to join, and this result was accepted by the UN General Assembly in a session in November 1969.
+This decision was implicitly considered to recognize Western New Guinea as part of Indonesia, because the General Assembly did not reject the report of the UN Secretary General regarding the implementation of Act of Free Choice.
 West Papua is the western half of the island of New Guinea and smaller islands to its west.
 The separatist Free Papua Movement (OPM) has engaged in a small-scale yet bloody conflict with the Indonesian military since the 1960s.

-Vietnam reunification
+North Vietnamese annexation of South Vietnam

-North Vietnam de facto annexed South Vietnam following the military defeat of the South Vietnamese army in April 1975.
-The communist regime of the Socialist Republic of Vietnam had officially reunified the country.
+North Vietnam de facto annexed South Vietnam following the military defeat and effective dissolution of its government system and military on 30 April 1975.
+Vietnam was officially reunited one year later as the merger of the Provisional Revolutionary Government of the Republic of South Vietnam and North Vietnam.

 Other

 Queen Maud Land

 One example of a claimed annexation after World War II is the Kingdom of Norway's southward expansion of the dependent territory Queen Maud Land.
-On most maps there had been an unclaimed area between Queen Maud Land's borders of 1939 and the South Pole until June 12, 2015, when Norway formally claimed to have annexed that area.
+On most maps, there had been an unclaimed area between Queen Maud Land's borders of 1939 and the South Pole until 12 June 2015, when Norway formally claimed to have annexed that area.

 British annexation of Rockall

 On 18 September 1955 at precisely 10:16 am, Rockall was declared officially annexed by the British Crown when Lieutenant-Commander Desmond Scott RN, Sergeant Brian Peel RM, Corporal AA Fraser RM, and James Fisher (a civilian naturalist and former Royal Marine), were deposited on the island by a Royal Navy helicopter from HMS Vidal (coincidentally named after the man who first charted the island).
 The team cemented in a brass plaque on Hall's Ledge and hoisted the Union Flag to stake the UK's claim.
-However, any effect of this annexation on valuable maritime rights claims under UNCLOS in the waters beyond 12 nautical miles from Rockall are neither claimed by Britain nor recognised by Denmark (for the Faroe Islands), Iceland or Ireland.
+However, any effect of this annexation on valuable maritime rights claims under UNCLOS in the waters beyond 12 nautical miles from Rockall is neither claimed by Britain nor recognised by Denmark (for the Faroe Islands), Iceland or Ireland.